 If I have a serious editing or sub-editing job to do, I’ve learnt that proofreading a printed document is more accurate than working directly onscreen.

 I doubt knowing readers absorb less with digital books will change anything.
 Nothing is likely to stop the world moving from print to pixels.
-But there’s a danger we’ll know more and understand less.
+But with e-books there’s a danger we’ll know more and understand less.